 How does translation memory work?

-TM systems works by comparing new text you're translating with segments you’ve already translated and saved in your database.
+TM systems work by comparing new text you're translating with segments you’ve already translated and saved in your database.
 Depending on how closely these new segments match your stored translations, you’ll see one of four common matches.

 Exact match (100%)